 How long will homemade mincemeat keep For?

-Unopened jars of Mincemeat will keep for a very long time – the alcohol and sugars in the recipe will preserve it beautifully.
+If prepared and stored correctly, unopened jars of mincemeat will keep for a very long time.
+The alcohol and sugars in the recipe will preserve it beautifully.
+Make sure to store the jars in a cool, dark place.

-I have to say though, it is pretty rare for me to have jars of mincemeat sitting in my cupboard for months on end.
-I make a LOT of mince pies every December!
+I have to say, it is pretty rare for me to have jars of mincemeat sitting in my cupboard for months on end.
+I make a LOT of mince pies every December!Β

-There is one thing you absolutely must do though – store the mincemeat in sterilised jars.
+There is one thing you absolutely must do – store the mincemeat in sterilised jars.

-I usually put the jars and lids in the dishwasher on a hot cycle and dry them in a very low (100C) oven.
-Just make sure you don’t place your fingers inside the jars and undo all the work you’ve just done!
+I usually put the jars and lids in the dishwasher on a hot cycle and dry them in a very low (100πC) oven.
+Just make sure you don’t place your fingers inside the jars or you’ll undo all the work you’ve just done!Β Here’s a handy guide to sterilizing jars for mincemeat, jams and preserves.

-Alternatively you can give the jars a good scrub in very hot, soapy water before placing them in the oven (see above) to dry.
+Alternatively, you can give the jars a good scrub in very hot, soapy water before placing them in a very low oven (see above) to dry.

-This mincemeat is adapted from a Nigella Lawson recipe, “Hettie’s suet free mincemeat” from how to be a domestic goddess.
+This mincemeat is adapted from a Nigella Lawson recipe, “Hettie’s suet free mincemeat” from the book “How to be a Domestic Goddess.“

 Recipes to use up mincemeat

-As well as making mince pies, you could also try these easy mincemeat muffins or Mary Berry’s Mincemeat Loaf Cakes.
+As well as making my favourite Viennese mince pies or these deliciously crumbly mincemeat shortbread bars, you could also try these easy mincemeat muffins or Mary Berry’s Mincemeat Loaf Cakes.

 More Christmas recipes for you to try

-This easy homemade mincemeat recipe is packed full of cooking apples, raisins, sultanas, cranberries, Christmas spice and a generous dose of cider and brandy.
+This easy suet-free mincemeat recipe is packed full of cooking apples, raisins, sultanas, cranberries, Christmas spices and a generous dose of cider and brandy.Β It's suitable for vegetarians/vegans.

 Ingredients